stko/labdash/README.md

 ## Once upon a time
 Labdash can be seen as a rebirth of [OOBD](https://oobd.org).
 It uses the same princible and a part of the codebase, but it's much  slimmer and modernized by replacing the old lua compiling process by a JIT python runtime

+## License
+Labdash is released as LGPL + CC-BY-SA, so in can be use as library even in commercial proprietary closed projects, but with the CC-SA restriction: SHARE ALIKE: All modifications and additions to any generic functions must be published.
+This includes but is not limited to public available protocols (CANOpen, J1379, UDS etc.), system standard functionalities (IO, flashing, configuration, testing).